Metro Detroit Wedding Planning Guide: FAQ for Couples

 Morning: Hair and makeup (start 3-4 hours before ceremony)

-- Cocktail hour: Guest mingling while couple takes portraits
+• Cocktail hour: Guests mingling while the couple takes portraits

 When should we book our vendors?